-• Obvious mold and / or water damage problem: If a client calls with obvious water damage and likely mold inside the wall, say under a leaking window, there often is no reason to perform initial testing.
+- Insurance Claims: Insurance carriers want testing to prove that what looks like mold growing on water damaged materials is actually mold.
+Mold assessors generally take spore trap air samples and surface samples.
+This is of limited value.
+Swabs analyzed by Culture testing can show that mold starts/started to grow in 24-48 hours triggered coverage. - Obvious mold and / or water damage problem: If a client calls with obvious water damage and likely mold inside the wall, say under a leaking window, there often is no reason to perform initial testing.
 Resources are best spent removing the mold rather than characterizing the mold.
 However, there should always be PRV testing to make sure the premises have not been left contaminated.
 For small jobs this should be performed by the remediator unless state law prohibits (as in New York, Texas).
 Florida law does not prohibit a mold remediator taking their own PRV testing.

-Testing or not testing is a function of the activity.
+Testing or not testing is a function of the type of water event.
 In some cases, such as with an obvious recent leak, testing may not serve a purpose.
-But while HUD cautions relying on it, testing is popular because it provides additional information beyond the visual inspection and is not expensive (except for ERMI DNA analysis).
+But while HUD cautions against relying on testing, testing is popular because it provides additional information beyond the visual inspection and is not expensive (except for ERMI DNA analysis).